128technology/docs/docs/config_dscp_steering.md

 exit
 ```

-Steering takes place using the dscp values configured on the service as shown below.
+Steering of ESP traffic takes place using the dscp values configured on the service as shown below.

 ### Service Configuration